Overexcitability: Giftedness

 A small amount of definitive research has led to the belief that intensity, sensitivity and overexcitability are primary characteristics of the highly gifted.
 The association between OE and giftedness appears to be borne out in the research.
 It appears that at the least OE is a marker of potential for giftedness/creativity.
 Dąbrowski's basic message is that the gifted will disproportionately display this process of positive disintegration and personality growth.
-The term "overexcitability" was popularized in the gifted education community by Michael M. Piechowski and Susan Daniels and Michael M. Piechowski, who edited Living with Intensity.
-While this theory has been commonly accepted, alternate research disputes the concept of overexcitabilities and suggests that the five-factor model of personality, specifically openness to experience, better explains these heightened behaviors.
+The term "overexcitability" was popularized in the gifted education community by Michael M. Piechowski and Susan Daniels, who edited Living with Intensity.
+While this theory has been commonly accepted, other research disputes the concept of overexcitabilities and suggests that the five-factor model of personality, specifically openness to experience, better explains these heightened behaviors.